metabase/metabase/docs/questions/query-builder/expressions/regexextract.md

 # Regexextract

-`regexextract` uses [regular expression (regex)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to get a specific part of your text.
+`regexextract` uses [regular expressions (regex)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) to get a specific part of your text.

 `regexextract` is ideal for text that has little to no structure, like URLs or freeform survey responses.
-If you're working with strings with predictable formats like SKU numbers, IDs, or other types of codes, check out the simpler [substring](../expressions/substring.md) expression instead.
+If you're working with strings in predictable formats like SKU numbers, IDs, or other types of codes, check out the simpler [substring](../expressions/substring.md) expression instead.

 Use `regexextract` to create custom columns with shorter, more readable labels for things like: